 Each year, an estimated 60 million people go fishing.
 Whether for sport, food, or fun, these people will head out to their spot and try to land the big one.
 If you’ve never been fishing, it may be time to give it a try, since fishing can be extremely healthy for seniors.

 Of all the health benefits of fishing, relaxation and stress relief are by far the greatest.
 Anyone who has ever gone fishing can attest to just how relaxing the activity can be.
 Think about it.
 Fishing puts you squarely in the moment.
 You have to be relatively quiet.
 There are no phones or interruptions.
 It gives you time to take stock of things and unwind away from everything else.

 In this sense, fishing closely mimics a form of meditation.
 Just like meditation, there are many health benefits to simply relaxing.
 It fights stress, which can have debilitating effects on our bodies.
-It can reduce your chances of anxiety.
+It can also reduce your chances of anxiety.
 As a result, fishing can lead to lower blood pressure and a lower risk of heart attack and stroke.
 So, if anyone ever asks why you’ve been going fishing so much lately, just say it’s good for your heart!

 Between walking, swimming, yoga, and other arthritis-friendly exercises, we’ve discussed how valuable low-impact exercises are for seniors.
 We can add fishing to the list of great low-intensity exercises.
 The benefit of a low-impact exercise is that it provides a workout without causing too much strain on your joints.
 These are especially effective for anyone with joint issues, who is out of shape, or who struggles with arthritis.

 So, how does fishing qualify as a low-impact exercise?
 For one, casting, reeling, or rowing works many muscles without the same level of tension on the joints.
 Fishing will often include some level of hiking or walking to get to the body of water.
 Some fishermen also prefer to stand in the water while fishing, which adds another level of exercise.

 Gets You Healthy Fish